paralin/starred/README.md

 - [pandas-dev/pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more
 - [arkane-systems/bottle-imp](https://github.com/arkane-systems/bottle-imp) - A spinoff of genie to supplement WSL's new built-in systemd support.
 - [schorrm/arm2riscv](https://github.com/schorrm/arm2riscv) - Arm AArch64 to RISC-V Transpiler
-- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - The easiest way to orchestrate and observe your data pipelines
+- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [Gioman101/FlipperAmiibo](https://github.com/Gioman101/FlipperAmiibo) - Made to be used with Flipper just drag the folder into NFC
 - [ctu-mrs/uav_core](https://github.com/ctu-mrs/uav_core) - The main integrator of MRS UAV packages in ROS, part of the "mrs_uav_system".
-- [heartexlabs/label-studio](https://github.com/heartexlabs/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
+- [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
 - [google-research/multinerf](https://github.com/google-research/multinerf) - A Code Release for Mip-NeRF 360, Ref-NeRF, and RawNeRF
 - [initialcommit-com/git-story](https://github.com/initialcommit-com/git-story) - Easily create video animations (.mp4) of your Git commit history, directory from your Git repo.
 - [google/flax](https://github.com/google/flax) - Flax is a neural network library for JAX that is designed for flexibility.